img

-• The PayPal API allows you to retrieve detailed information about each transaction, including the amount, date, and other data;
+- The PayPal API allows you to retrieve detailed information about each transaction, including the amount, date, etc.;

 PayPal provides two APIs: REST and IPN.
-We will focus on the REST API, which we will simply refer to as "API".
+We will focus on the REST API, which we will simply refer to as ‘API’.
 This API facilitates convenient interaction with necessary entities and uses the JSON data format for exchanging information.
-PayPal offers two environments: live and sandbox. o ensure the security of requests, PayPal uses OAuth 2.0 authentication.
+PayPal offers two environments: live and sandbox.
+To ensure the security of requests, PayPal uses OAuth 2.0 authentication.
 Therefore, to interact with the API, you need to obtain an access token.
-To obtain the token, you should send a POST request to the path "v1/oauth2/token" with the parameter "grant_type" having the value "client_credentials", and pass the "Authorization" header with the value "Basic " . base64_encode("$clientId:$secret").
+To obtain the token, you should send a POST request to the path "v1/oauth2/token" with the parameter "grant_type" having the value "client_credentials", and pass the "Authorization" header with the value "Basic ". base64_encode("$clientId:$secret").

 The received token can be used to sign all subsequent requests within a certain time.
 The $clientId and $secret data can be obtained directly from the PayPal account.
 There you can also change the mode of operation of the application.
 Except for the access token request, all other requests can be sent in JSON format.